Yash-G/modelearth-codechat/README.md

 **OpenAI’s `text-embedding-3-small`**, and storing them in **Pinecone VectorDB** with metadata (`repo_name`, `file_path`, `file_type`, `chunk_type`, `line_range`, `content`).
 Get $5 in credits, you won't need them all.

-Users will query via a **frontend**, where an **AWS Lambda backend** embeds the question, searches Pinecone for relevant chunks, queries
+Users will query via the [chat frontend](chat), where an **AWS Lambda backend** embeds the question, searches Pinecone for relevant chunks, queries

 **Gemini (`gemini-1.5-flash`)** for answers, and returns results to the frontend.